Credit Reporting Policy

 |Version||Release Date||Author||Approver||Brief Description of Change|

 |1.0||30/08/2014||N Kent||R Duncan||Revision to comply with privacy reforms introduced by the Privacy Amendment (Enhancing Privacy Protection) Act that commenced in March 2014.|

 Our in-house engineers and tech experts will work with you to create bespoke solutions for your project.

 Our pumps are designed to handle the most challenging and demanding environments.
-Using our in-house engineering team, we can custom-design machinery to match any specification.
+Using our in-house engineering team, we can custom-design pump packages to match any specification.

 OPERATION AND MAINTENANCE COSTS

-We design and manufacture machinery that delivers optimal efficiency and minimal downtime.
+We design and manufacture pump packages that delivers optimal efficiency and minimal downtime.
 Even operating in harsh conditions, our products provide a safe and cost-effective solution.

 We provide a wide range of pumps to handle all types of water-based issues.
 Whether above or below ground, Sykes Group can offer a solution.

 If you need advice on a particular part, our parts and customer service technicians are always available to offer qualified, professional advice.

 STOCK AND MANUFACTURING